zml72062/pebble_game/README.md

 ### Counting power of local FWL(2) variants

 In `test_localfwl2.py`, we verify the modified versions of Lemmas F.18 ~ F.25 in the paper "A Complete Expressiveness Hierarchy for Subgraph GNNs via Subgraph Weisfeiler-Leman Tests".

+### Cycle counting power for $d$-DRFWL(2)

+In `test_drfwl.py`, we verify that
+* 1-DRFWL(2) can count 3-cycles, but not longer cycles.
+* 2-DRFWL(2) can count up to 6-cycles, but not longer cycles.
+* 3-DRFWL(2) can count up to 7-cycles, but not longer cycles.
+These results comply with the conclusions drawn in the paper "Distance-Restricted Folklore Weisfeiler-Leman GNNs with Provable Cycle Counting Power".

+Plus, we verify that none of 1-DRFWL(2), 2-DRFWL(2) and 3-DRFWL(2) can count 7-paths, a result in agreement with the assertion that they are all less powerful than FWL(2).